timtroendle/peoples-preferences/report/report.md

     * H18a: People prefer lower land requirements/ transmission infrastructure the longer they live in the region. = People with strong place attachment (+15 years in the region) prefer lower land requirements and lower transmission infrastructure than people with “weaker” place attachment (1-5 years in the region).
     * H18b: People with strong place attachment prefer higher imports.
     * H18c: People living more than 15 years in the region prefer solar technologies.
-* H19: Income interacts with preferences. @sec:H19
+* ✅ H19: Income interacts with preferences. @sec:H19
-    * H19a: People with high income prefer community ownership.
+    * 🚫 H19a: People with high income prefer community ownership more than people with lower income.
-    * H19b: People with low income prefer lower land requirements than people with higher income.
+    * 🚫 H19b: People with low income prefer lower land requirements than people with higher income.
-    * H19c: People with low income prefer/ accept lower prices than with higher income.
+    * 🚫 H19c: People with low income prefer lower prices than people with higher income.
-* H20: Education interacts with preferences. @sec:H20
+* 🚫 H20: Education interacts with preferences. @sec:H20
-    * H20a: People with lower education prefer lower imports, than people with higher education.
+    * 🚫 H20a: People with lower education prefer lower imports, than people with higher education.
-    * H20b: People with higher education prefer higher land use requirements (understand the necessity to act)
+    * 🚫 H20b: People with higher education prefer higher land use requirements (understand the necessity to act)
-* H21: Climate concern interacts with preferences. @sec:H21
+* ✅ H21: Climate concern interacts with preferences. @sec:H21
-    * People with high climate concerns prefer higher land requirements and transmission infrastructure.
+    * 🚫 People with high climate concerns prefer higher land requirements and transmission infrastructure.
 * H22: Partisanship interacts with preferences. @sec:H22
     * H22a: People supporting right wing parties prefer lower land requirements. (don’t support the energy transition).
 But, prefer lower imports.
     * H22b: People supporting green parties prefer higher land requirements.
-* H23: Current deployment interacts with preferences. @sec:H23
+* ✅ H23: Current deployment interacts with preferences. @sec:H23
+    * 🚫 H23a: People prefer (higher) land requirements more if they have renewables in their region (wind, solar or both)/ People prefer lower land requirements if they have no renewables in their region.
+    * ✅ H23b: People prefer technology wind, if they have wind in their region.
+    * ✅ H23c: People prefer technology open space solar (Freiflächenanlagen), if they have open space solar in their region.
+    * 🚫 H23d: People prefer (expansion) transmission infrastructure more if they have no renewables in their region.

 ## H1: People prefer high levels of local self-sufficiency even if they must pay a premium. {#sec:H1}